lailaarkadan/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

+Acessibilty on a website is that anyone should be able to access it and should be accissible on any type of device.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+To ensure the website is accessible make sure that you have ab alt tag on your image.
+Make sure that you use colors that are easy on the eyes.
+That the font is big and clear.
+Also that the site is orginized so it would be easy to navigate.

 3. How would you explain the concept of a variable to someone new to programming?

+Variables are used to store information that may change.

 4. What is the purpose of using functions in code?

+The purpose of a function is to keep the program orginized and easy to understand.

 5. How do you access a key inside of an object inside of an array?